crusher-dev/documentation/docs/concept/storage-model.md

 ## Summary

-The QuestDB storage model uses memory mapped files and cross-process atomic transaction updates as a low overhead method of inter-process communication.
+The Crusher storage model uses memory mapped files and cross-process atomic transaction updates as a low overhead method of inter-process communication.
 Data committed by one process can be instantaneously read by another process either randomly (via queries) or incrementally (as data queue).
-QuestDB provides a variety of reader implementations.
+Crusher provides a variety of reader implementations.

 <img